 - Members of Phi Theta Kappa enrolling from a community college may be considered for scholarships of $2,500 annually.
 A minimum of 42 quarter credits or 28 semester hours and an earned college grade point average of 3.5 are required.
 This award is renewable with a 3.25 Gustavus cumulative grade point average.

-To be considered for the following scholarships, Early Action applicants must complete their admission and scholarship applications by November 1, 2016.
-Rolling Admission applicants must complete applications by January 3, 2017 (unless noted differently below).
+To be considered for the following scholarships, applicants must complete applications by January 3, 2017 (unless noted differently below).
 Finalists for the fine arts and speech scholarships will be notified and invited to campus to compete for an award.
 International students may contact Cynthia Yang for more details (email@example.com).

 - Music Scholarship

 - Jussi Bjorling Music Scholarships, ranging from $2,000-$8,000 annually ($8,000-$32,000 over four years), support students continuing their participation in music at Gustavus.
-Although scholarships are available to students of any major, all winners are required to participate in a performing ensemble and take music lessons.
-The Music department has more detailed information about music scholarships. **Please note: You may apply for the Jussi Bjorling Music Scholarship in multiple performance areas -- for example, you may submit one application for voice and another for piano.
+Although scholarships are available to students of any major, all winners are required to participate in a performing ensemble and take music lessons. **Please note: You may apply for the Jussi Bjorling Music Scholarship in multiple performance areas -- for example, you may submit one application for voice and another for piano.
 Separate application forms, recommendation letters, and resumes must be completed for each performance area.**